 Look no further for the perfect weeknight salad.
 Heathy, tasty, and packed with fiber and protein.
 The roasted potatoes add just the right amount of excitement to this dish.

-Why This Vegan Potato Salad with Beans Is Fabulous
+🥗 Why This Recipe Is Fabulous

 - In just 35 minutes, you'll be enjoying this healthy and scrumptious salad.